tmantock/mboutique/README.md

 MBoutique is a full e-commerce website dedicated to selling delicious Macarons.

 Note: This website does not take any form of payments.
 This website is purely for example purposes.
-They're far better and more secure services for making credit card transactions than a MySQL database.
+There are far better and more secure services for making credit card transactions than a MySQL database.

 I made this website to demonstrate and practice the knowledge I have gained on Front-End and Back-End technologies.
 I wanted to make a visually appealing website that was functional as well.